sandhiya-12/devops-project1/lab-docs/L17-Helm_chart_for_javaproject.md

     - Charts.yaml
     - charts

-2. Replace the template directory with the manifest files and package it
+2. `Replace the template directory with the yaml files in kubernetes-jfrog and package it`
    ```sh
    helm package java-project
    ```